Phone Notification Troubleshooting

 Call Length Restrictions

 Phone notifications are limited to two minutes, 30 seconds.
-After point, the call will end, which may cause some calls to be cut short.
+After that point, the call will end, which may cause some calls to be cut short.

-Updated 6 months ago
+Updated 5 days ago